optimho/examples/Raspberry Pi Pico/C/readme.md

 the project will open, now run the project and  select the terminal tab and then run tio /dev/ttyACM0 that should work as did the previous example.

-You should be able to make changes and run the codde, this should now install the correct files into the Pico automatically
+You should be able to make changes and run the code, this should make the file.
+I still had to put the Pico into the boot state and copy the .uf2 file to the Pico

+I found the name of the pico when it is plugged into the computer holding down the reset button, it acts like a usb stick then. copy the .uf2 file, example: cp helloWorldC.uf2 /media/michael/RPI-RP2